Policies for the Jurisdiction of the Communications, Financial Services & Interstate Commerce Committee

 BE IT FURTHER RESOLVED, the National Conference of State Legislatures supports efforts to ensure the IPEC has sufficient staff, budget, and authority to fulfill the obligations and achieve the goals outlined in the PRO-IP Act and the National IP Strategy; and

-BE IT FURTHER RESOLVED, the National Conference of State Legislatures support robust IP protection and enforcement provisions in trade agreements and their implementation (specifically the Trans-Pacific Partnership Agreement (TPP)/ KORUS); and
+BE IT FURTHER RESOLVED, the National Conference of State Legislatures support robust IP protection and enforcement provisions in trade agreements and their implementation; and

 BE IT FURTHER RESOLVED THAT, the National Conference of State Legislatures supports existing efforts to shut down the top illegal rogue websites globally that are willfully selling counterfeit goods and facilitating digital theft; and